kanishka-linux/kawaii-player/README.md

 ![kawaii-player](/Images/Watch.png)

-It tries to be a simple media manager for audio and video, along with powerful playing capabilities of mpv and mplayer.
-Users can organise their collection properly into various groups and categories such as watching,incomplete etc.. and can create their own group also for any special category in the bookmark section.
-It will keep track of number of episodes user has watched in a series.
-It will also manage history ,and user will have complete control over it.
+It tries to be a simple media manager for both audio and video, along with powerful playing capabilities of mpv and mplayer.

-Users can fetch fanart and posters from TVDB website.
-If proper match is not found then they can directly go to the website using inbuilt browser.
-In the inbuilt browser right click context-menu has been tweaked, so that users can fetch custom fanart,poster,summary,episode name manually.
-In Music section, the inbuilt browser can be used to get artist information and poster directly from Last.fm, if default perfect match is not found.

-It's possible to combine local audio, local video and external url into the playlist.
+If your collection has been placed in separate folders having names - Anime, TV Shows, Movies and Cartoons i.e. default cateories, then it will be categorized automatically and rest will be placed in Others.
+If users need more categories then can easily create new one.
+Users can easily rename title entries and playlist entries.

+Users can get fanart/posters/summary for the entire collection.
+Appropriate options for getting these are available in the Titlelist contextmenu.
+Anime watchers can get access to popular Anime review sites directly within the application, from which they can grab some information for their collection (users can enable this feature by setting 'ANIME_REVIEW_SITE=True' in .config/kawaii-player/other_options.txt file).
+Users will also get to select varios background image modes, that will change aspect ratio of the background image (i.e. fanart of any item) instantly (shortcuts ctrl+0 to ctrl+9).

+The application can manage history/bookmrks properly.
+It also supports playlist creation with mixed content.

 ## Thumbnail Mode